commonuserlol/fgi/README.md

 ### frida-gadget injector (fgi)
-Another frida-gadget injector for APK with laziness in mind:
+Another frida-gadget injector for APK:

 * Windows & Linux support
-* Downloads and updates dependencies
+* Automatically downloads and updates dependencies
-* Can inject multiple frida-gadget`s architectures
+* Injects multiple frida-gadget architectures, if needed
-* Built-in configs that save a lot of time
+* Built-in configs that save a lot of (copy/paste) time
 * Can rename frida-gadget and script libraries to bypass detection by name
-* Uses APKEditor instead of apktool to reduce the number of dependencies and amount of time
+* Uses APKEditor instead of apktool to reduce the number of dependencies and amount of run time

 ### Installing